Prabowo Subianto: Russia

 On 19 June 2025, Prabowo attended the St. Petersburg International Economic Forum as a guest of honour.
 He met Russian President Vladimir Putin and the two heads of state signed a strategic partnership agreement.
-In addition, the Indonesian and Russian sovereign funds Danantara and the Russian Direct Investment Fund signed an agreement to create an investment fund worth 2 billion Euros (US$2.9 billion).
+In addition, the Indonesian and Russian sovereign funds Danantara and the Russian Direct Investment Fund signed an agreement to create an investment fund worth €2 billion (US$2.9 billion).
 His visit to Russia coincides with the 51st G7 summit at Kananaskis, in which Prabowo was also invited to attend but didn't.
 Despite the apparent snub cited by Western aligned media, Prabowo clarified his reason to skip the summit is because Indonesia's non-bloc stance and commitment issues made prior to the G7 invitation.

 Social

 Free school meals

-During the 2024 Indonesian general election, one of the key promises Prabowo wished to deliver once elected is the enactment of a free lunch meal program.
-This policy was introduced during the election campaign with his campaign team demonstrating it by distributing free milk and lunch meal.
+His campaign team introduced a goal of a free school school lunch program by distributing free milk and lunch meals.
 After Prabowo was declared as president-elect, pilot program of the policy was enacted.
 Prabowo said that he wanted to enact this because he saw nearly 25% of Indonesian children skip their breakfast and he wanted to know if the program could succeed by conducting pilot programs.
 On 24 May 2024, he changed the program into free nutritious meal program.
 Overall, this program is designed with the aim of building superior resources, reducing stunting and poverty rates while driving the economy.
-This program is also one of Prabowo's key policies in realizing the Golden Indonesia 2045 Vision that targets the creation of a golden generation by utilizing demographic dividends that can launch Indonesia into a developed country.
+This program is also one of Prabowo's key policies in realising the Golden Indonesia 2045 Vision that targets the creation of a golden generation by utilising demographic dividends that can launch Indonesia into a developed country.

 The program was officially rolled out since 6 January 2025 in 26 provinces of Indonesia, carried out by the National Nutrition Agency, and targeting children from preschool to secondary school students, as well as pregnant and nursing mothers with the aim of able to bring benefit to at least 82,9 million beneficiaries.
-However, the effectiveness of this policy got repeatedly questioned.
+However, the effectiveness of this policy was repeatedly questioned.
 With a huge budget needed to execute the program, the program may risk cutting the budget of other social programs and caused economic instability.
 In addition, the program has been marked by repeated cases of food poisoning; by 15 August 2025, over 1,000 people had been sickened.